Starlink RV Kit

 The right plan is only half the equation.
 You also need the right accessories to get the most out of your Starlink setup on the road.

 Travel router.
-The GL.iNet Slate AX lets you create a dual-WAN setup with Starlink and a cellular hotspot.
-It handles automatic failover, VPN, and gives you much better WiFi management than the built-in Starlink router.
+A travel router lets you create a dual-WAN setup with Starlink and a cellular hotspot.
+It handles automatic failover, VPN, and gives you much better WiFi management than the built-in Starlink router — useful no matter which Roam plan you pick.

 Portable power.
-The EcoFlow RIVER 2 is a solid portable power station for running your Starlink Mini while boondocking.
-It provides enough capacity for a full day of satellite internet without draining your RV batteries.
+A portable power station keeps your Starlink Mini running while boondocking, with enough capacity for a full day of satellite internet without draining your RV batteries.

 Surge protector.
 Campground power can be unpredictable.
-The Tripp Lite Isobar protects your Starlink hardware (and everything else plugged in) from voltage spikes and dirty power.
+A surge protector shields your Starlink hardware (and everything else plugged in) from voltage spikes and dirty power.

 For a complete rundown, check out our best Starlink RV accessories on Amazon guide.